-At the Be Well Expo on September 29 and 30 in Los Angeles, Melanie and I presented participants with an array of first level health practices which are quite simple but effective in both preventative and curative ways.
-We’d like to go over four of these techniques specifically from the tradition of Ayurveda.
+These first level health practices which are quite simple but effective in both preventative and curative ways.
+The following four techniques are specifically from the tradition of Ayurveda.
 They all involve the skillful use of oil, and most specifically, organic cold-pressed sesame oil.

 In general, do this in the morning before you brush your teeth or eat anything.
 Follow the simple directions as I explain above and follow with a glass of water.
 Beyond pain relief, I have personally seen a dramatic reduction in plaque buildup as a result of this practice.

 This practice involves oil in the ears.
 It is great for tinnitus (ringing in the ears), for most earaches, and is quite calming to the mind.
 Take a warm washcloth and rest it on your right jaw.
 When the jaw is nice and pink from the heat, lie down and use an eye dropper to pour warm sesame oil into the right ear.
 Relax on a comfy pillow for 15 to 20 minutes.
 Place a tissue near your ear and then turn your head to drain the oil.
 Do not use a Q-tip or anything in the ear afterwards, just a cotton ball to allow the oil to drain slowly.
 Repeat on the left side.